By Susan Merkel, MSW, LSW

 - Interested in online counseling?
 Learn more.

-- Resources for understanding white privilege and anti-racism:
+- Resources for Understanding and Advocating: